Siguza/IOHIDeous/docs/index.md

 On Sierra 10.12.6, that yields `0x5ae8` bytes.
 That's also quite a lot... in other words, we can slap one monster of a memory structure an entire two gigabytes back and forth through memory (that's what inspired the name "IOHIDeous").

 Now, we know neither where this structure resides, nor where anything else of the kernel lies in respect to it.
 What we _do_ know however is that it is allocated via an `IOBufferMemoryDescriptor`, which ultimately goes through `kalloc`. `kalloc` passes most allocations down to `zalloc`, however this one is too large.
 The biggest kalloc zone on macOS is `kalloc.8192`, i.e `0x2000` bytes (in comparison, on iOS this goes up to `kalloc.32768`) - anything above that limit will go to the `kalloc_map`, or if that one is full, straight to the `kernel_map`.
-The nice thing about that is that there is no freelist employed, and allocations simply take place in the lowest free address gap large enough for the requested allocation.
+The nice thing about that is that there are no freelists employed there, and allocations simply take place in the lowest free address gap large enough for the requested allocation.
 And thanks to `WindowServer`, our shared memory will almost certainly have been allocated very early, i.e. at one of the lowest addresses possible.
 Looking at memory pages, this means that we know next to nothing about those lying in front of our shared memory, but for those after it we can pretty much say the further away they are, the less likely they are to have been allocated.
-The furthest we can reach is 2GB, and if we allocate more than 2GB, we are almost guaranteed to have allocated the memory at +2GB, if it hasn't been allocated by someone else already.
+The furthest we can reach with our bug is 2GB, and if we allocate more than 2GB, we are almost guaranteed to have allocated the memory at +2GB, if that exact bit hasn't happened to have been allocated by someone else already.

 So the general strategy is: